mattmakai/fullstackpython.com/source/content/pages/02-development-environments/02-vim.markdown

 ## Vimrc resources
 These are a few resources for learning how to structure a `.vimrc` file.
 I recommend adding configuration options one at a time to test them individually instead of going whole hog with a Vimrc you are unfamiliar with.

 * [A Good Vimrc](http://dougblack.io/words/a-good-vimrc.html) is a fantastic, detailed overview and opinionated guide to configuring Vim.
 Highly recommended for new and experienced Vim users.

 * [Vim and Python](https://justin.abrah.ms/vim/vim_and_python.html) shows
   and explains many Python-specific .vimrc options.

 * This
   [repository's folder with Vimrc files](https://github.com/amix/vimrc/tree/master/vimrcs) has example configurations that are well commented and easy to learn from.

 * For people who are having trouble getting started with Vim, check out this blog post on the
   [two simple steps that helped this author learn Vim](http://adamdelong.com/two-simple-steps-helped-me-learn-vim/).

 ## Vim installation guides
 These installation guides will help you get Vim up and running on Mac OS X, Linux and Windows.

 * [Upgrading Vim on OS X](http://prioritized.net/blog/upgrading-vim-on-os-x/)
   explains why to upgrade from Vim 7.2 to 7.3+ and how to do it using [Homebrew](http://brew.sh/).

 * The easiest way to install Vim on Windows 7+ is to download and run the [gvim74.exe](http://www.vim.org/download.php#pc) file.

 * On Linux make sure to install the
   [vim package](https://launchpad.net/ubuntu/+source/vim) with
   ``sudo apt-get install vim``.

 * If you're using PyCharm as your IDE you won't need to install Vim as a separate text editor - instead use the [IdeaVim](https://plugins.jetbrains.com/plugin/164) PyCharm plugin to get Vim keybindings, visual/insert mode, configuration with ~/.ideavimrc and other Vim emulation features.

 ## Using Vim as a Python IDE
 Once you get comfortable with Vim as an editor, there are several configuration options and plugins you can use to enhance your Python productivity.
 These are the resources and tutorials to read when you're ready to take that step.

+* [VIM and Python - a Match Made in Heaven](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/) details how to set up a powerful VIM environment geared towards wrangling Python day in and day out.

 * The [python-mode](https://github.com/klen/python-mode) project is a Vim plugin with syntax highlighting, breakpoints, PEP8 linting, code completion